NOMADS

 TRAILER

-Three short films followed: PAS PERDUS (which earned Jacques Penot the Prix de Interprétation Masculine at the Clermont-Ferrand International Film Festival), LE LARBIN, and LA CONCIERGE EST DANS L’ASCENSEUR, a comedy with Omar Sy and Catherine Jacob, which appeared several times on television.
+He then directed three short films: Pas perdus (which earned Jacques Penot the Best Actor Award at the Clermont-Ferrand International Short Film Festival), Le Larbin, and La Concierge est dans l’ascenseur, a comedy featuring Omar Sy and Catherine Jacob, which was broadcast several times on French television.

-He later wrote the thriller TRAQUEE directed by Steve Suissa, then decided to concentrate on screenwriting.
-His script LE DESERT DE LA MEMOIRE received a special mention from the jury for the Grand Prize for Best Screenplay (Sopadin).
-He was also selected by Emergence, the International Summer Film University, for the screenplay CORPS ETRANGERS.
+He later wrote the thriller Traquée, directed by Steve Suissa, before deciding to focus on screenwriting.
+His script Le Désert de la mémoire received a special mention from the jury for the Sopadin Grand Prize for Best Screenplay.
+He was also selected by Emergence, the International Summer Film University, for his screenplay Corps étrangers.

-In 2009, he directed L’ENFANCE DU MAL (SWEET EVIL), his first feature film, which marked the beginning of his collaboration with Nicolas Brevière and Local Films, and allowed young Anaïs Demoustier to win the Women’s Interpretation Award in International Film Festival Karlovy Vary.
+In 2009, he directed L’Enfance du mal (Sweet Evil), his first feature film, which marked the beginning of his collaboration with Nicolas Brevière and Local Films.
+The film also earned young actress Anaïs Demoustier the Best Actress Award at the Karlovy Vary International Film Festival.